 If the Look does appear on one or more Dashboards, the On Dashboards section displays links to those Dashboards:

-If you have the required permissions, you can click Add to Dashboard to bring up the Add to a Dashboard in this Space dialog box:
+If you have the required permissions, you can click Add to Dashboard to bring up the Add to a Dashboard in this folder dialog box:

 From here you have two primary options, as implied by the buttons **Add Look to Dashboard **and Save to Dashboard.
 Despite the similarity in button names, the two options are different: